-Sake’s main ingredient is rice but before it is fermented it goes through a process of polishing and the brewer has the option of what level of polishing to work with.
-This is shown on the bottle as a percentage known as the rice polishing ratio or the seimaibuai 精米歩合.
-There are brewers who work with completely unpolished rice or brown rice; this is very rare and most choose to work with rice that has been polished.
+So what is all this rice polishing about?
+Before rice is fermented, it goes through a process of polishing and the brewer has the option of what level of polishing to work with, shown on the bottle as a percentage known as the rice polishing ratio or the seimaibuai 精米歩合.

-Traditional mills could only polish to around 90% remaining and most probably had a fuller body with more body, acidity and structure.
-The introduction of the vertical polishing machine Seimaiki 精米機 back in 1933, initially limited to competition sake, allowed brewers to work with polished rice well beyond the 90% remaining of traditional mills.
+Although it took around 50 years for it to become widespread, the introduction of the vertical polishing machine, the Seimaiki 精米機, back in 1933, allowed brewers to work with polished rice well beyond the 90% remaining of traditional mills.
 This helped widen the variety of sake that we now have today.
-It also led to the birth of highly polished sake as well as new terminology for categorizing sake.
+It also led to the birth of highly polished sake, as well as new terminology for describing and categorising sake.

-Asahi Shuzo in Yamaguchi prefecture, brewers of the well-known Dassai brand in Yamaguchi prefecture turned around a faltering company back in 1992 by brewing sake with a never-achieved 23% polishing ratio remaining.
-The idea was to produce a refined sake to appeal to discerning consumers in Tokyo and it paid off.
+Asahi Shuzo in Yamaguchi prefecture, brewers of the well-known Dassai brand in Yamaguchi prefecture turned around a faltering company back in 1992 by brewing sake with a record-breaking 23% polishing ratio remaining.
+Sakurai Hiroshi, the president was determined to produce a refined sake to appeal to discerning consumers in Tokyo and it paid off.
 It went on to become their flagship product and prompted huge sales growth both domestically and internationally with their sake on the menus of some top restaurants in Paris and New York.

-Last year a brewery in Yamagata prefecture achieved 1% polishing ratio remaining with 99% of the rice NOT going into the tank to be fermented.
-For the never-achieved feat with the Yamagata Dewasansan rice variety, it took 1800 hours, around 2.5 months.
-“Komyo” meaning Zenith in English, went on sale on October 1st, 2017 priced at around $1000 for a 720ml bottle, with only 150 bottles produced.
+Last year, Tatenokawa, the brewery based in Yamagata prefecture, achieved 1% polishing ratio remaining with 99% of the rice NOT going into the tank to be fermented.
+For the unprecedented feat with the Yamagata Dewasansan rice variety, it took 1800 hours, around 2.5 months.
+“Komyo” meaning Zenith in English, went on sale in late 2017 priced at around $1000 for a 720ml bottle, with only 150 bottles produced.

-Judging by the price of highly polished sake, you would think that they are superior in quality.
-Is Junmai Daiginjo really better than Junmai like everyone keeps saying?
+Judging by the price of sake made with highly polished rice, you would think that they are superior in quality.
+Is Daiginjo really better than Junmai like everyone keeps saying?

 Ginjo is often put into the spotlight and defined as high-quality sake with Junmai being mistakenly inferred as an inferior product.
 Contrary to popular belief, the higher the polishing ratio, i.e. more shaved off, does not equate to higher quality sake, it’s simply one tool of many available to brewers and an indication of the style.

 But why are they so expensive?

-One of the main reasons for high prices of these top tiers is that you simply need more rice since more is shaved away.
-Also, brewers often choose to work with more expensive sake-specific rice types known as sakamai 酒米.
-Other reasons include a very careful brewing approach from soaking the rice timed down to the second, colder fermentation temperatures to stress the yeast and bring out those Ginjo-ka 吟醸香 (think fruity and floral aromas), a longer fermentation period and slower and more time-consuming fukuro-shibori 袋搾りdrip pressing and well maybe marketing.
+One of the main reasons for the high prices of Ginjo is that you simply need more rice, since more is shaved away.
+Also, brewers often choose to work with more super premium rice types.
+Other reasons include; a very careful brewing approach such as soaking the rice timed down to the second, slower and more time-consuming fukuro-shibori 袋搾りdrip pressing, and well maybe marketing.

-So concluding, 1% is the lowest you can go with rice polishing and I don’t think anyone is going to beat that record; 0.5% just doesn’t have the same ring to it.
-And yes there can be more work involved in producing a highly polished sake with that low percentage that enthusiasts look for but it does not necessarily translate to flavour and quality per se.
+So to conclude, 1% is currently the lowest that rice has been polished down to and I don’t think anyone is going to beat that record; 0.5% just doesn’t have the same ring to it.
+And yes, there can be more work involved in producing a sake made from highly polished rice, but it does not equate to quality per se.
 Musubi, the one that got me into sake, uses completely unpolished rice, is additive-free, brewed naturally with no cultured yeasts, without additions of lactic acids.
 Surely this is nearer to the definition of premium sake.
 Just remember, the rice polishing ratio and its associated categorisation does have it limits!
 Junmai is premium sake just like Daiginjo.